 Now located in Toronto, Fahner was last seen fronting the power-pop trio Motorists alongside Jesse Locke of Tough Age and Matt Learoyd.
 That group released a six-song EP titled From the Wreckage just about a week before everything went sideways on us.
 You can probably still snag one from Planet of the Tapes,

-Denholm Whale, the Toronto concert promoter and founding member of the provocative industrial/electronic act Odonis Odonis, recently shared his first pair of quarantine demos.
+Denholm Whale, the Toronto concert promoter and founding member of the provocative industrial/electronic act Odonis Odonis, recently shared his first pair of quarantine demos as Scratch.
 You can check "Gun Club" and "Sis" online at Bandcamp now.

 Odonis Odonis last released the Felte EP Reaction in 2019, preceded by the full-length No Pop in 2017.
 Whale books both The Garrison and The Baby G, which are venues you may remember from back in the days when we could safely congregate.

 With the quirky post-punk dance-pop of "(Don't Break My) Devotion," it's safe to say that Jade Hairpins has firmly established themselves as a starkly distinct entity from Fucked Up.
 The synthpop group is the new vehicle for Jonah Falco and Mike Haliechuk of the renowned Toronto hardcore band, performing here with the UK's Tamsin M Leach and Jack Goldstein rounding out their quartet.
 The band's releasing a 10-song full-length on Merge Records this May.
 Look for Harmony Avenue on the 29th.

 "(Don't Break My) Devotion" follows the record's first single and video, "J Terrapin."
 The new full-length is Jade Hairpins' first release following the two-song 12" single that served as their debut.